Wednesday, November 18, 2020

 Riney was born in 1763 in St. Mary County, Maryland.
 Sixty families in this community pledged to migrate to Kentucky within a specified time.
 The first twenty-five families moved as early as 1785.
 Within the next ten years, the family group with which Zachariah was associated arrived at the Pottinger's Creek neighborhood near the Holy Cross church.
 This was the first church of the Catholic faith erected west of the Alleghany Mountains and was built by Father De Rohan in 1792.

 By 1795, Thomas Riney, father of Zachariah, had passed away, and Zachariah was appointed administrator of the estate.
-From the settlement papers in the Nelson County Courthouse, we learn that Zachariah had a brother named Basil and three sisters named Anna, Mary, and Henrietta.
+The settlement papers in the Nelson County Courthouse show that Zachariah had a brother named Basil and three sisters named Anna, Mary, and Henrietta.
 April 2, 1796, the name of Zachariah Riney appeared on the tax list for Washington County as a "white male over 21 years of age."
 His wife's name was Margaret.
 Nancy married James Alvey, Mary was united to Clement Gristy, and Henrietta became the wife of John Wathen.

 The will of Thomas Riney states that "the negroes of which he died possessed should not be sold out of the family of his children."
 Thomas Riney signed the will by making a mark indicating he could not write.

 Zachariah was living at the foot of Rohan Knob, on Pottinger's Creek, in 1805, when members of the order of Our Lady of LaTrappe established a colony there.
-As they remained only four years at the time of this first venture, it is not likely that Riney, who was then forty-two years of age, was greatly influenced by them.
+As they remained only four years at the time of this first venture, it is not likely that Riney, who was then forty-two, was greatly influenced by them.

 Little is known about Riney's character.
 Just a single reference to his early reputation is revealed in a deposition taken in 1817 in which the deponent says that "Riney is well versed in little tricks, that his father was an excellent man he was unacquainted with land titles, that he, as your respondent has been informed, believes Riney was well acquainted with the situation of the land at the time the exchange took place and that this complainant was to run all responsibility in the title and not come back on your respondent."
 As this was the defendant's deposition in the case, we might expect him to be prejudiced against Riney.